20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 Ara Patria

-A half-travel blogger in the Philippines (based in Cavite) and a half-K-pop enthusiast, Ara Patria (The Adventuress) pursues her passion and love for traveling.
+A travel blogger in the Philippines and a K-pop enthusiast, Ara Patria (The Adventuress) pursues her passion and love for traveling.
 She’s been blogging for years, where she writes about her own travel experiences and promotes the wonders of the Philippines.
 Not only does she promote the beauty of her country, but she also focuses on promoting sustainable tourism.
-She dreams to travel the world and inspire other people through her own written works and captured moments with her camera.
+She dreams of traveling the world and inspiring other people through her own written works and captured moments with her camera.

 Join her adventures!